-By Martin James.
-Last Updated 21st April 2021 Welcome to our guide where we shall discuss head injury claims and brain injury claims in detail.
-Head injuries are a wide category of injuries to the head.
-They could common injuries such as a concussion or head wound through to less common (and more severe) head injury types such as traumatic brain injuries, fractured skulls, or open wounds.
+By Joanne Jeffries.
+Last Updated 21st July 2021 Welcome to our guide where we shall discuss head injury claims and brain injury claims leading to brain and head injury compensation in detail.
+Head injuries cover a wide category of injuries to the head.
+They could include common injuries such as a concussion or head wound through to less common (and more severe) head injury types such as traumatic brain injuries, fractured skulls, or open wounds.

 A traumatic head injury may lead to permanent brain damage with either life-changing or even fatal consequences in their most serious form.
 Long-term head injury symptoms may not become immediately apparent after the accident occurring or the initial injury presenting, and in some cases, the effects will take years to fully manifest.
 When making a head injury compensation claim with Accident Claims UK, our team will consider these factors.
 We will ensure that your brain injury compensation claim will account for potential future health issues and their effect on your life.

 In our guide below, we have endeavoured to include information on the most common types of head injury, the way in which these are caused, head injury first aid tips, the average compensation for a head injury, and how to make a successful compensation claim for a head injury.
 If your injury type is not discussed, fear not.
 Our specialists can deal with a full range of head injuries.

 Read on to find out more.
 When you are ready to make a claim, call our team on 0800 073 8801.

 - A Guide To Making A Head Injury Compensation Claim

 - What Are The Most Common Types Of Head Injuries?